anthology-of-data-science/template-quarto-reveal/README.md

 - Create new repository from this template
 - Clone the repository to your local machine
 - Write your presentation in `index.qmd`
-- Run `quarto publish gh-pages` to publish it on GitHub
+- Run `quarto publish gh-pages index.qmd` to publish it on GitHub

 ## Authoring with Quarto